French immigration to Puerto Rico

-French immigration to Puerto Rico came about as a result of the economic and political situations which occurred in various places such as Louisiana (United States), Saint-Domingue (Haiti) and in Europe.

-Other important factors which encouraged French immigration to the island was the revival of the Royal Decree of Graces of 1815 in the later 19th century.
+French immigration to Puerto Rico came about as a result of the economic and political situations which occurred in various places such as Louisiana, United States; Saint-Domingue, Haiti; and in Europe.
+Other important factors which encouraged French immigration to the island was the revival of the Royal Decree of Graces of 1815 in the late-19th century.

 The Spanish Crown decided that one of the ways to discourage pro-independence movements in Puerto Rico (and Cuba) was to allow Europeans who were not of Spanish origin and who swore loyalty to the Spanish Crown to settle in the island.
-Therefore, the decree was printed in three languages: the Spanish language, the English language, and the French language and circulated widely through ports and coastal cities throughout Europe.
+Therefore, the decree was printed in three languages—Spanish, English, and French—and circulated widely through ports and coastal cities throughout Europe.

 The French who immigrated to Puerto Rico quickly became part of the Island immigrant communities, which were predominantly Catholic also.
 They settled in various places in the island.
 They were instrumental in the development of Puerto Rico's tobacco, cotton and sugar industries and distinguished themselves as business people, merchants, tradesmen, politicians and writers.